 Sole traders who have stopped trading

-Even if your employer no longer has any business assets, you can ask for payment taken from the trader's personal assets, such as a car or house, but you will need to consider whether they have any assets and whether you're prepared to go to court to get a judgment to pay you.
+Even if your employer no longer has any business assets, you can ask for payment from the trader's personal assets, such as a car or house.
+You'll need to consider whether they have any assets and whether you're prepared to go to court to get a judgment to pay you.

 You can tell if a trader is a sole trader as it usually says this in formal documents.

-Employers who have become insolvent, are in administration, liquidation or have gone bankrupt
+Employers who have become insolvent or bankrupt, or are in administration or liquidation

 There is a government scheme which pays you some of the money you might be owed if your employer becomes insolvent.
-This is called the National Insurance Fund (NI Fund).
+This is called the National Insurance Fund.

-If you have claims which cannot be paid from the NI Fund it is usually not worth chasing a claim against your employer because they will have no money to pay you and it can be complicated to make a claim because you may need to get permission from the administrators or a court.
+If you have claims which can't be paid from the National Insurance Fund it usually isn't worth chasing a claim against your employer.
+They'll have no money to pay you and it can be complicated to make a claim because you may need to get permission from the administrators or a court.